-Copper alloys are one of the most commonly used materials for various engineering applications, although one of the factors limiting the wider application of copper and copper alloys is from the one hand relatively low mechanical strength and on the other hand the large density.
+Copper alloys are one of the most commonly used materials for various engineering applications, although one of the factors limiting the wider application of copper and copper alloys is, on the one hand, the relatively low mechanical strength and, on the other hand, the large density.
 Silicon carbide (SiC) is recognized as one of the potential candidates for electronic packaging and thermal management applications.
-Metal matrix composite materials reinforcement by Al_2O_3 were developed by various methods and also found wide application where the high electrical conductivity, high thermal conductivity and high strength and low wear resistance are required
+Metal matrix composite materials reinforced by Al_2O_3 were developed by various methods and also found wide application where high electrical conductivity, high thermal conductivity and high strength and low wear resistance are required.

-Composite material WC/Cu is applied as the electrical contacts, resistance welding electrodes and electrodes for automatic welding.
+WC/Cu Composite material is used for electrical contacts, resistance welding electrodes and electrodes for automatic welding.

-One of the most technique to alloy the WC powder an Cu powder is mechanical alloying, a recent technique used for this materials, [1], [5].
+One of the most frequent technique to alloy the WC powder and Cu powder is the mechanical alloying, a recent technique used for this materials, [1, 5].

-Copper tungsten sintered materials are manufactured with different copper contents, from 20% up to 70%, depending on the use to which they are put, [3].
+Copper tungsten sintered materials are manufactured with different copper contents, from 20% up to 70%, depending on the use to which they are put [3].
 The method of manufacture depends on the percentage of tungsten present.
 Materials with large percentages of tungsten (around 80%) are generally made by the impregnation process, where it is advantageous to use a coarse grain tungsten powder to decrease arc erosion.